-I am a University Distinguished Professor in the Department of Atmospheric Sciences and in the Institute of Atmospheric Physics, where I am currently the Head and Director, respectively.
+I am a University Distinguished Professor in the Department of Hydrology and Atmospheric Sciences where I am currently the Head.
 I also hold courtesy appointments in the Department of Chemical and Environmental Engineering, and in the Division of Community, Environment and Policy, Zuckerman College of Public Health.

 Born and raised in Zimbabwe, I studied chemistry in South Africa, and environmental science at Caltech.
 Along the way, I worked in the platinum mining industry, and in cement and lime manufacturing.
 I joined the University of Arizona in 1988.